-Asset Sensit- Туре Definition ivity D.User_Passcode I, C User Passcode value setup by the User and used to wake up device after power loss, unlock the device, and also allows the User to authorize payments (Apple Pay transactions or Apple Cash trans- fers).
+Asset Sensi- Definition Asset tivity Type Definition D.User_Passcode I, C User Passcode value setup by the User, used to wake up the device after power loss, unlock the device, and to authorize payments (Apple Pay transactions or Apple Cash transfers).
 D.User_Bio I, C User Biometric data for the enrolled User's biometrics, used to unlock the device and to authorize payments (Apple Pay transactions or Apple Cash transfers).
-D.Card_Data I, C User, TSF Apple Pay card data, including credit/debit card number, User's name, expiration date, CVV, and transaction data (e.g. transaction history).
-Apple Cash card data, including Apple Cash card information and transfer data (e.g. transfer history).
+D.Card_Data I, C User, TSF Apple Pay card data, including credit/debit card number, User's name, expiration date, CVV, and transaction data (e.g., transaction history).
+Apple Cash card data, including Apple Cash card information and transfer data (e.g., transfer history).
 Note: The card data is used as TSF data when the TOE sends it encrypted to the issuer, via Apple servers, in order to generate the Device Account Number stored in the Secure Element.
-D.User_Intent I User State of the device resulting from a physical interaction of the User with the TOE, characterizing the intent of the User to perform payments (Apple Pay transactions or Apple Cash transfers) D.Payment_Data 1 User Apple Pay/Apple Cash payment data being authorized by the User.
-For Apple Pay, critical elements are the amount (including the currency), the emitter, and the recipient (S.Merchant) which con- stitute the core of the Dynamic Linking.
+D.User_Intent I User State of the device resulting from a physical interaction of the User with the TOE, characterizing the intent of the User to perform payments (Apple Pay transactions or Apple Cash transfers) D.Payment_Data I User Apple Pay/Apple Cash payment data being authorized by the User.
+For Apple Pay, critical elements are the amount (including the currency), the emitter, and the recipient (S.Merchant) which constitute the core of the Dynamic Linking.
 For Apple Cash, critical elements of transfers are the amount (including the currency), the emitter, and the recipient.
 Additional critical elements can be defined by Apple and the Card Issuer.
 D.OS I TSF OS version currently installed on the device.
 This asset is not the OS code itself or the version number of that code.
 This asset is the set of elements that compose an OS version as prepared for that device, including elements verifiable by that device during boot (for instance the sepOS), and by the User through an identified version number.
-D.User_Configura- tion I TSF User configuration is a representation of the user personal config- uration including Apple Pay, Apple Cash, and Face ID settings.
+D.User_Configura- tion 1 TSF User configuration is a representation of the user personal configuration including Apple Pay, Apple Cash, and Touch ID settings.
+D.SEP_Configura- tion I TSF Secure Enclave configuration is a representation of the state of the Secure Enclave in the device.
+It comprises (but is not limited to) the Secure Enclave OS version and the state of the user authentication functions (Passcode, enrolled biometrics, authenticated credentials, retry counters, and authentication-based access control settings).
+D.SEP_SE I, C TSF Secret data that allows secure communication between the Secure Enclave and the Secure Element during processing of an Apple Pay transaction or Apple Cash transfer.